 New Scams in the Auto Transport Industry: Auto Transport Companies to Avoid

-Please note this article isn’t to scare anyone from transporting a vehicle but to inform them of the potential dangers in this industry in recent times.
-In recent times, the auto transport industry in the USA has witnessed an unfortunate surge in fraudulent activities, leaving both consumers and legitimate businesses vulnerable to scams.
-As technology evolves and the demand for vehicle transportation grows, so do the cunning methods employed by scammers.
-Here, we shed light on some of the new scams emerging in the auto transport industry and how to identify auto transport companies to avoid.
+Please note this article isn’t meant to scare anyone from transporting a vehicle but to inform them of the potential dangers in this industry today.
+In recent years, the auto transport industry in the USA has witnessed an unfortunate surge in fraudulent activities, leaving both consumers and legitimate businesses vulnerable to scams.

 The New Scam